chanux/sayura.js/README.md

 Backstory
 ---------
 I recently installed Ubuntu 12.04 and realized there is no ibus-sayura build for it.
-That's not th only reason for writing this.
+That's not the only reason for writing this.
 I was working on a [transliterator for tripitaka text](https://github.com/chanux/metta-transliterator) and had plans to port it JS too.
 I thought implementing sayura.js would be a good excercise before actually give a go at it.
 Also sayura.js will be helpful when I'm not